andrei-punko/cv/Newcomer introduction/Andrei Punko - Newcomer introduction.md

 - BSUIR as a scientist / researcher who performed modeling of physical processes
 - Linline as an electronics engineer who participated in construction and tuning of electronics for cosmetology lasers
 - BMC as an electronics engineer and software developer who worked on prototyping of a device for diesel fuels testing
-- As a software engineer for next companies:
+- As a software engineer for the following companies:
   - Epam Systems
   - Godel Technologies
   - Artezio